BMBIT-oss/PAI_WIKI/Home-Assistant-integration.md

 4. Remove all topics under `homeassistant/binary_sensor/<panel_serial_number>`

 5. Restart PAI to populate `homeassistant/alarm_control_panel` again.
-6. Restart HomeAssistant to reset discovered results.
+6. Restart Home Assistant to reset discovered results.
 Maybe you will need to remove MQTT Integration and add it again.

 ## Custom notifications and automations

 PAI supports several methods to deliver instant messages.
-However, if you are interested in using HomeAssistant to deliver custom messages, or to trigger other automations based on any event, you may use the raw event feed.
+However, if you are interested in using Home Assistant to deliver custom messages, or to trigger other automations based on any event, you may use the raw event feed.

 The following automation, provided by [@rjcds](https://github.com/rjcds), sends a custom message through pushover with the name of the user that armed/disarmed the panel.
 This is a great way of sending messages in your own language.